Welcome to the Dr. John Micallef Memorial Library

 and include the following:

 • The name on your account.
-If you do not have a St. Mark’s library account, please email the library.
+If you do not have a St. Mark’s library account, please send us your home mailing address and phone number.

 3. Tell us which day and time you wish to pick up your book(s).